tapjs/tapjs/docs/src/content/docs/reporting/index.md

 ### silent

-Output absolutely nothing
+Output absolutely nothing.
+Of course, if tests run `console.log` or `console.error`, then that will be printed to the terminal.

 ### spec

 Output based on rspec, with hierarchical indentation and unicode red and green checks and X's.

 ### xunit